wethegit/component-library/packages/wethegit-components-cli/README.md

 As part of the initialization process, the global styles will be copied to the specified directory, `src/styles` by default.
 Make sure you import them in your project.

-Copied files use an alias named `@local/` to import other local files.

-Your project must have this alias setup _OR_ you can simply do a find/replace and change it.

 Finally, install any components you want to use:

 ```bash
 npx @wethegit/components-cli add
 ```

+### 💢 Important 💢

+Copied files use an alias named `@local/` to import other local files.

+It also assumes the following as paths to the local directories:

+1. `@local/components`
+2. `@local/styles`
+3. `@local/utilities`

+Your project must have these setup _OR_ you can simply do a find/replace and change it.

+We are working on a way to make this more flexible.

 ## Developing and testing